36 Signature Cocktail Ideas Your Guests Will Be Obsessed With

 A vodka soda is the ultimate wedding drink idea because it's universally loved.
 Since the drink is so simple, spice up the presentation with personalized cups.

 Skip the spirits altogether and offer your guests a refreshing glass of bubbly.
-Add in berries for a sweet surprise during cocktail hour.
+Add in berries or pomegranate seeds for a sweet surprise (and a splash of flavor) during cocktail hour.

 Elevate a simple lemonade cocktail by adding in lavender and elderflower liqueur.
 Top with a splash of bubbly and a sprig of lavender.
 Leave out the alcohol for a mocktail that's equal parts pretty and delicious.

 We'd be remiss not to include this creative wedding drink idea.
-Name your signature wedding cocktail(s) after your furry friends.
+Opt for signature dog-themed cocktails, cat-themed cocktails or other pet-inspired drinks.
 It's a unique way to personalize your nuptials.

 Big-Batch Cocktail Ideas for Your Wedding